Local well-posedness for a system of modified KdV equations in modulation spaces: Abstract

 \section{Abstract}

 In this work, we consider the initial value problem (IVP) for a system of modified Korteweg-de Vries (mKdV) equations

 The main interest is in addressing the well-posedness issues of the IVP when the initial data are considered in the modulation space $M_s^{2,p}(\R)$, $p\geq 2$.
 In the case when $0<\alpha\ne 1$, we derive new trilinear estimates in these spaces and prove that the IVP is locally well-posed for data in $M_s^{2,p}(\R)$ whenever $s> \frac14-\frac{1}{p}$ and $p\geq 2$.
+In deriving the trilinear estimate, the fact that the Fourier supports of the solution components $v$ and $w$ lie on distinct cubic curves, namely $\tau = \xi^3$ and $\tau = \alpha\xi^3$, introduces additional difficulties in handling the resonant case.
+This makes the analysis substantially different from what one encounters in the single-equation setting.
+To overcome the difficulties arising in the resonant case, it was necessary to impose the more restrictive condition $s> \frac14-\frac{1}{p}$ on the trilinear estimate, rather than the natural threshold $s> \frac14-\frac{3}{2p}$ , which would otherwise yield sharp local well-posedness for $s>-\frac12$ when $p=2$.